-More than 70% of organizational crises are predictable – because they are largely created by management’s own actions or inactions.
+More than two thirds of organizational crises are predictable – because they are largely created by management’s own actions or inactions.
 Over the past decade, this consistent fact has been revealed by the Institute for Crisis Management’s crisis monitoring.
-Mismanagement is the biggest cause of crises, accounting for around 27-30% of cases of smoldering issues that have erupted into full-blown crises.
+Mismanagement is the biggest cause of crises, accounting for around 25-30% of cases of smoldering issues that have erupted into full-blown crises.

 These crises comprised professional malpractice, misappropriation of resources, misconduct, negligence, collusion and unethical or questionable practices that adversely affected the organization.
 Well-known examples include Boeing aircraft production practices, Wells Fargo banking practices, European auto manufacturers who cheated on US diesel emissions tests, and Elizabeth Holmes of Theranos, who committed major financial fraud in raising investment funds for her newly launched company in 2018.

 Other most common causes of corporate crises identified in the latest ICM media monitoring in 2018 include discrimination (14%), cyber crime (13%), labor disputes (9%), sexual harassment (9%), natural disasters and catastrophes (8%), white collar crime (5%), and whistleblowing (5%).

 In view of the smoldering nature of most crises, your organization has the opportunity – and time – to review your vulnerabilities and develop strategies to address the priority situations that would cause the most damage.
 Vulnerability to crises obviously varies according to the sector.
 For instance, the financial sector is the most prone to cyber attacks.
 Generally the most crisis-prone industries are banking and financial services, technology, automotive, transportation, pharmaceuticals, food, health care, manufacturing and government agencies.